 GENERAL HISTORY

 - Theodore Roosevelt Slept Here.
-A mostly nonfictional account of Roosevelt and his ties to Arizona.
+A mostly nonfictional account of Roosevelt and his ties to Arizona, from visits during and after his presidency, to policies he

 - Zane Grey and the Call of the Canyon.
 Reviews Grey's life and then focuses on his exploits in Arizona, particularly activities relating to his book and